BlessedChild/TimeTree/README.md

 # Introduction

-This is a solution for communicating dirctly with Bluetooth/WIFI components through the web interfaces.
+This is a solution that can directly communicate with the bluetooth module on the web side.

 # Development environment